Our Team

 Jade brings broad expertise in social and emotional learning, education and social service training, and facilitation of group processes to her role in senior leadership at Good Wolf.
 Jade coordinates the development, implementation, and assessment of Good Wolf’s engagement with individuals, organizations, and communities.

-Greg leads Good Wolf’s communications infrastructure development and operations.
+Greg leads Good Wolf’s content strategy and operations.
 His responsibilities include managing projects related to website content and participating in organizational strategic and program planning.

 Tony Venezia served over 40 years as a senior executive in three of the world’s most iconic companies – PwC, IBM and Morgan Stanley – providing audit, consulting and large-scale business and technology transformation services to the C-Suite and Boards of many of the world’s largest financial institutions.
 He is an expert in transformative change of processes and technology supporting digital, audit, finance, risk management and transaction operations in banking and financial markets.